-12. Stock-Based Compensation
+11. Stock-Based Compensation

-2014 Equity Incentive Plan-In March 2014, the Company's board of directors and stockholders approved the 2014 Equity Incentive Plan (2014 Plan) under which 11,109,000 shares of Class A common stock were reserved for the granting of ISOs, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and performance awards to employees, directors and consultants.
+2014 Equity Incentive Plan - In March 2014, the Company's board of directors and stockholders approved the 2014 Equity Incentive Plan (2014 Plan) under which 11,109,000 shares of Class A common stock were reserved for the granting of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code (IRC), non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and performance awards to employees, directors and consultants.
 Recipients of stock awards are eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair market value of such stock on the date of grant.
 The maximum term of awards granted under the 2014 Plan is ten years.
 Stock awards are generally not exercisable prior to the applicable vesting date, unless otherwise accelerated under the terms of the applicable stock plan agreement.
 Unvested shares of the Company's common stock issued in connection with an early exercise allowed by the Company may be repurchased by the Company upon termination of the optionee's service with the Company.

-2015 Equity Incentive Plan-In July 2015, the Company's board of directors adopted the 2015 Equity Incentive Plan (2015 Plan).
-The 2015 Plan permits the grant of incentive stock options, within the meaning of Section 422 of the Code, to the Company's employees and for the grant of non-statutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to the Company's employees, directors and consultants.
-A total of 2,659,117 shares are reserved for future grants pursuant to the 2015 Plan as of December 31, 2017.
-In addition, the shares reserved for future grants under the 2015 Plan will include shares subject to stock options or similar awards granted under the 2014 Plan that expire or terminate without having been exercised in full and shares issued pursuant to awards granted under the 2014 Plan that are forfeited to or repurchased by the Company (provided that the maximum number of shares that may be added to the 2015 Plan pursuant to this provision is 6,635,489 shares as of December 31, 2017).
+2015 Equity Incentive Plan - In July 2015, the Company's board of directors adopted the 2015 Equity Incentive Plan (2015 Plan).
+The 2015 Plan permits the grant of incentive stock options to the Company's employees, and for the grant of non-statutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to the Company's employees, directors and consultants.
+There were 1,835,349 shares of common stock reserved for future grants pursuant to the 2015 Plan as of December 31, 2018.
+In addition, the shares reserved for future grants under the 2015 Plan will include shares subject to stock options or similar awards granted under the 2014 Plan that expire or terminate without having been exercised in full and shares issued pursuant to awards granted under the 2014 Plan that are forfeited to or repurchased by the Company (provided that the maximum number of shares that may be added to the 2015 Plan pursuant to this provision is 4,237,800 shares as of December 31, 2018).